Free micro:bits workshops for primary schools

 At ComputerXplorers we specialise in igniting young children’s interest in computing with accessible, engaging classes.
 Our classes don’t simply teach skills – they give pupils a hunger to stretch their abilities and try new things.

 This year’s Programming for Primaries free schools workshops feature the micro:bit.
 In our exciting and fun micro:bit classes students will combine their creative and technical skills as they make music by programming their own jukebox using fruit as the controls!

 - Children program their own jukebox using the micro:bit and fruit for some hands-on physical computing.

 - Designed for Year 4 upwards .

 FREE programming CPD session for primary school teaching staff

-- Introduction to Programming demystifying the new computing curriculum, key terms used and an overview of a range of programming approaches including Kodu and Scratch.
+- Introduction to Programming demystifying the computing curriculum, key terms used and an overview of a range of programming approaches including Kodu and Scratch.